3liz/qgis-atlasprint/README.md

 We assume you have a fully functionnal QGIS Server.
 See https://docs.qgis.org/2.18/en/docs/user_manual/working_with_ogc/server/index.html

-We need to download the plugin, and tell QGIS Server where the plugins are stored, the reload the web server.
+We need to download the plugin, and tell QGIS Server where the plugins are stored, then reload the web server.
 For example on Debian:

 ```